Jessica Barden: "Living in LA isn't that different to Leeds"

 Told over two separate timelines across the three episodes, You & Me slowly reveals the terrible events that have shaped Emma and the other characters’ lives.
 Eventually, a chance emerges to move on from the devastating trauma and to learn to love again.
 “I was blown away when I read it,” says Barden, remembering her first encounter with the script.
 “This was a dream job working on a Russell T. Davies show, on ITV where people will actually watch it – and I’d get to work with other English people the same age as me whose careers I admire.”

-On-set, Barden became fast friends with co-star Harry Lawtey, who tells us from a quiet pub in south London how “talented and experienced” Barden is – and how she “brings so much of herself to her work, which is just as well with such a great, unique personality.”
+On-set, Barden became fast friends with co-stars Sophia Brown (who gives a standout performance) and Harry Lawtey, who tells us from a quiet pub in south London how “talented and experienced” Barden is – and how she “brings so much of herself to her work, which is just as well with such a great, unique personality.”

 Earlier the same day, NME watches this “unique personality” in full flow as Barden films a scene at nearby Brockwell Lido, jumping into the freezing pool and demanding her team “GET SWIMMING, LADS”.
 Barden’s main skill lies in, as Lawtey puts it, “living off the relationships of the people” around her.
 There’s a buzz to her that’s infectious, but by her own admission that level of excitement has been tested in the past.